leahball/menu-app-react-hooks-firebase/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+answer: add nested routes to your application such that you can change a single parameter in the URL without having to change the whole thing.

 1. How would you explain form validation to someone who has never programmed before?

+answer: Validating uses a Javascript schema building library called yup to define, transform and validate the shape existing data and through various different validation methods like require, min, string, etc. you define and create schema objects that are immutable and return a new object.

 1. In 1-2 sentences, define end to end testing.

+answer: End-to-End testing looks at the entire user experience from end to end asks "can a user accomplish an action?

 ## Instructions